selous123/SRNet-zoom-pytorch/README.md

 We have also release all training log file in this git repository.
 [Ablation study](./experiment_ablation) and [x8 zoom ratio](./experiment)

+Note that:  **PSNR values in these curves are calculated on RGB channels instead of the reported values on Y channel only.**

 ![Train curve for EDSR baseline](./img/train_curve1.png)
 ![Train curve for RCAN baseline](./img/train_curve2.png)
 ![Train curve for SOTA models](./img/train_curve3.png)

 ## Citation
 Anonymous